 The shortest travel distance between Zagreb (HR) and Zenica (BA) is 336 km.
 The fastest bus which departs at 12:00 has a travel time of 05:15h.
 The longest travel time on the route is 06:25h.
-Some of the busses going from Zagreb to Zenica have stops in Slavonski Brod, Slavonski Brod Border Crossing, Usora and Novi Seher.
+Some of the busses going from Zagreb to Zenica have stops in Slavonski Brod, Doboj, Brod and Derventa.
 Specific information about each route can be found by clicking the route in the search results.

 Overnight bus Zagreb to Zenica